tammukul/UNION-OpenSource-MOBA/README.md

 ========
 1. Overview:
 ----
-The Game is a Top-down Shooter MOBA for mobile devices with dynamic controls, created in Unity and using Photon and Playfab features.
-It is fast-paced, intense and combat focused, with two teams of players teaming up for a common objective - destroy the enemy’s tower and all enemy players.
+Union is a sample multiplayer online battle arena (MOBA) game for mobile devices, designed to show off Photon and PlayFab integration with a Unity game.
+It is fast-paced, intense and combat focused, with two teams of players teaming up for a common objective: destroy the enemy’s tower and all enemy players.
+All the assets, prefabs, models, sounds and code are open source and can be used in your own game.

 ##### This demo illustrates:
 * How to use PlayFab and Facebook for:
-  * Getting & sending authentication tokens
+  * Getting and sending authentication tokens
   * Populate PlayFab account details with Facebook data (profile picture, account name)
 * Use PlayFab TitleData as a string table for 'hot-loading' your game's text content
 * Making Google Play IAP requests and validating the receipt with PlayFab
 * Example of how to create real-time multiplayer MOBA with Photon PUN
-  * Simple game system examples ( movement, combat, defense towers, UI, AI)
+  * Simple game system examples (movement, combat, defense towers, UI, AI)
   * Dual touchscreen input for mobile platforms
-  * Photon networking implementation using PUN, extensive examples of Views, Syncs and RPC's
+  * Photon networking implementation using PUN, with extensive examples of Views, Syncs and RPCs
   * In-game store for character upgrades
-  * Kills and W:L Ratios are tracked via PlayFab PlayerStatistics
+  * Kills and win/loss ratios are tracked via PlayFab PlayerStatistics
   * Compare your stats to others via PlayFab Leaderboards